jaimeilustre/restaurant-data-proxy-server/README.md

     npm install
     code .
     ```
-3. Create a `.env` file in the root folder add the following environment variables:
+3. Create a `.env` file in the root folder and add the following environment variables with your local port and origin:
     ``` bash
     // .env
     // ...